gpappsoft/privacyidea-docker/README.md

 - A fully tested and "production-ready" installation of privacyIDEA for *your* container environment.
 - A possible way to ignore the [privacyIDEA Documentation](https://privacyidea.readthedocs.io/en/latest/)
 - A guide on how to use docker
-- A guid how to configure and use privacyIDEA
+- A guide how to configure and use privacyIDEA

 > [!Important]
 > The image does **not include** a reverse proxy or a database backend.
 Running the default image as a standalone container uses gunicorn and a sqlite database.
 Using sqlite is not suitable for a production environment.